Your web browser is out of date

 Applications Closed

-Applications have closed for the class of 2024 – 25.
-Stay tuned for more information.
+Institute applications have closed for the class of 2025–26.

 “The Fellowship deepened my love for the Lord and knowledge of His Word (Matthew 22:37).
 It is full of people who love the Lord and are learning how to better love and lead others in the context of vocational ministry.
 Ministry is often ‘caught, not taught’, and this was learning by doing.”